svmiller/svmiller.github.io/_posts/2020-04-07-post-estimation-simulation-trump-vote-midwest.md

 ## The Data and the Model(s) {#datamodels}

 The data for this exercise will greatly resemble [this 2017 post of mine](http://svmiller.com/blog/2017/04/age-income-racism-partisanship-trump-vote-2016/).
 Herein, I took the 2016 Cooperative Congressional Election Study (CCES) data and modeled the individual-level Trump vote.
-I recreated this analysis for [my grad-level methods class](http://post8000.svmiller.com/) and saved the data in [my `post8000r` package](https://github.com/svmiller/post8000r) as the `TV16` (Trump vote, 2016) data.
+I recreated this analysis for [my grad-level methods class](http://post8000.svmiller.com/) and saved the data in [`{stevedata}`](http://svmiller.com/stevedata/) as the `TV16` (Trump vote, 2016) data.
 The data frame has 64,600 rows and 22 columns.

 Let's do something simple for this exercise.
 We'll subset the data to just the white respondents in Indiana, Michigan, Ohio, Pennsylvania, and Wisconsin.
 These are five conspicuous states in the Midwest that Barack Obama won in 2008 but Donald Trump won in 2016.
 We'll estimate two generalized linear models from this subset of the data.
 The first is a pooled logistic regression modeling the `trumpvote` as a function of the respondent's age, gender, whether the respondent has a college diploma, household income, partisanship (D to R on a seven-point scale), ideology (L to C on a five-point scale), whether the respondent says s/he is a born-again Christian, and two latent estimates of the respondent's racism.
 I explain these in the 2017 post as new estimates of "cognitive" racism  (i.e. a respondents’ awareness of racism, or lack thereof) and the respondent's "empathetic" racism  (i.e. sympathy [or lack thereof] for the experiences of racial minorities).
-We owe this conceputalization to work from [Christopher D. DeSante and Candis W. Smith](https://www.christopherdesante.com/wp-content/uploads/2018/08/dsFIREapsa18.pdf).
+We owe this conceptualization to work from [Christopher D. DeSante and Candis W. Smith](https://www.christopherdesante.com/wp-content/uploads/2018/08/dsFIREapsa18.pdf).

 I'll start with the simple logistic regression first because I already know the first model improvement trick will improve the estimation of the mixed effects model later.